pydata/pydata-sphinx-theme/README.md

 ## Contribute to and develop the theme

 Contributions are very welcome!
-Installing the development version, building the example docs and developing the css/js of the theme, etc, is explained in more detail in the contributing section of the documentation:
+Installing the development version, building the example docs and developing the `CSS/JS` of the theme, etc., is explained in more detail in the contributing section of the documentation:

 - [Community and contributing documentation](https://pydata-sphinx-theme.readthedocs.io/en/latest/community/index.html)